 The old wooden staircase, the black bricks in the wall, and the large plants on the sides of the stairs all gave her goosebumps when she first entered the building.
 Her body felt heavy, like it was wrapped in layers of questions and blank spaces that she could not get rid of because she knew she would find them again at the top of the stairs.
 The questions, wearing his perfume, and the blank spaces, hers.

-“Are you trying to figure me out as we speak?” he laughed on their first date.
+‘Are you trying to figure me out as we speak?’ he laughed on their first date.

-When she got to the top floor she caught her breath for a moment, then knocked heavily on his door.
+When she got to the top floor she caught her breath for a moment, then knocked hard on his door.
 What was she thinking?
 She wasn’t.
 She didn’t need to.
 When she trusted her senses, she became a lighthouse for herself.
-She just had to follow that.
+She simply had to follow that.

-“Hello,” she smiled softly, swinging her leg.
-“I’ve been missing you a little.”
+‘Hello,’ she smiled softly, swinging her leg.
+‘I’ve been missing you a little.’